European countries to resume J&J COVID vaccine deliveries

 EuropeEuropean countries to resume J&J COVID vaccine deliveries

-European countries prepared on Wednesday to resume deliveries of Johnson & Johnson's (JNJ.N) COVID-19 vaccine and speed up the rollout after Europe's drug regulator backed the shot.
+BERLIN (Reuters) - European countries prepared on Wednesday to resume deliveries of Johnson & Johnson's COVID-19 vaccine and speed up the rollout after Europe's drug regulator backed the shot.

 Germany's health ministry said it would start deliveries to federal states for use in vaccination centres shortly, and that family doctors should receive the vaccine from week after next.